Open Data Hub logo

 Verification

-• The Stop server link beside each server changes to a Start server link when the notebook server has stopped.
+• The Stop server link beside each server changes to a Start workbench link when the workbench has stopped.

-You can reduce resource usage in your Open Data Hub deployment by stopping notebook servers that have been idle (without logged in users) for a period of time.
+You can reduce resource usage in your Open Data Hub deployment by stopping workbenches that have been idle (without logged in users) for a period of time.
 This is useful when resource demand in the cluster is high.
-By default, idle notebooks are not stopped after a specific time limit.
+By default, idle workbenches are not stopped after a specific time limit.

 Note